breadbored/breadbored.github.io/_posts/2026-01-16-butano-series-1.md

 This is intended for people who are interested in the hobby and it is supposed to be a fun use of your time.
 For that reason, the use of GenAI tools is discouraged.
 I wanted to make that clear sooner rather than later, as I know people - including myself - are opinionated on the subject.
 Opinions expressed are my own and are not a representation of the greater GBA community, however the use of GenAI is generally disallowed in GBA Game Jams, and I feel that this is a good standard to uphold for learning and hobby purposes.

+GBA dev is fun, encourages learning, and has a great community.

 ### What We Will Be Building

 Over the course of this series, we will be building a simple puzzle game based on [Klotski](https://en.wikipedia.org/wiki/Klotski), which is often referred to as "sliding block puzzle."
 The goal of the game is to move - as I call it - "inconveniently" arranged rectangular block, which block each other's paths, to free the target block.
 I recommend [this video](https://www.youtube.com/watch?v=YGLNyHd2w10) about Klotski for a handful of reasons, only one of which is relevant to this series (how the game works).
 This game will lay a great foundation for understanding Butano's core features, game loops, entity management, collision, and other game development concepts.
 For Butano specifically, we'll cover the following major features: